AASeq/Revidere/README.md

 Mappings in this node define logging properties for file output.
 If not specified, default log `level` of `debug` is used.

 Key `path` must contain the name of the log file.

-Automatic rolling interval of a day will be applied.
+Key `interval` defines rolling interval for the file and can be one of the following values:
+* `infinite`: no file rolling will occur
+* `year`: file will rollover once a year
+* `month`: file will rollover once a month
+* `day`: file will rollover once a day (default)
+* `hour`: file will rollover once a hour
+* `minute`: file will rollover once a minute

+Key `retain` controls how many files will be retained after rollover.
+Default is `7`.

+Key `buffered` controls if buffering will be used.
+Default is `true`.

 Example:
 ```yaml